-But the author seem too feverishly busy in his (righteous) crusade to stop and consider the rights of people who maybe innocent before proven guilty.
+But the author seems too feverishly busy in his (righteous) crusade to stop and consider the rights of people who migth actually be innocent before proven guilty.

-Since there’s no research, little quantitative analysis and few references, most claims end up being unsubstantiated.
+Since there’s no research, little quantitative analysis and few references, some claims end up being unsubstantiated.

 For example, Lundy says:

 (…) although most abusers are men and most abused are female, the reasons are social and not biological.

 Based on what exactly does he say that?